 Develop an operation and maintenance plan that is consistent with the purposes of the practice, its intended life, safety requirements, and the criteria for its design.
-At a minimum, the plan will contain where appropriate:
+At a minimum, the plan will:

-Discuss the operational and maintenance needs with the landowner or operator who is responsible for the practice.
-Bring to the responsible person's attention all potential hazards associated with the waste storage facility.
-Prior to construction, provide copies of the O&M plan to indicate an understanding of the requirements and a commitment to operation and maintenance of the waste storage facility.

-Include the operational requirements for emptying the storage facility including the expected storage period.
+- Include the operational requirements for emptying the storage facility including the expected storage period.
 Begin removal of the liquid storage facility as soon as practical after the maximum operating level has been reached.
-Also include the requirement that waste be removed from storage and utilized at locations, times, rates, and volume in accordance with the overall waste management system plan.

-For impoundments and other liquid storages include an explanation of the staff gauge or other permanent marker to indicate the maximum operating level.
-For storages where the contents are not visible and a staff gauge would not be visible, such as below a slatted floor, identify the method for the operator to measure the depth of accumulated waste.

-Include a provision for emergency removal and disposition of liquid waste in the event of an unusual storm event that may cause the waste storage structure to fill to capacity prematurely.

-Include instructions as needed for ventilating confined spaces according to ASABE standard S607, Venting Manure Storages to Reduce Entry Risk.

-Develop an emergency action plan for waste storage facilities where there is a potential for significant impact from breach or accidental release.
-Include site-specific provisions for emergency actions that will minimize these impacts.

-Include a description of the routine maintenance needed for each component of the facility.
+Also include the requirement that waste be removed from storage and utilized at locations, times, rates, and volume in accordance with the overall waste management system plan. - For impoundments and other liquid storages include an explanation of the staff gauge or other permanent marker to indicate the maximum operating level.
+For storages where the contents are not visible and a staff gauge would not be visible, such as below a slatted floor, identify the method for the operator to measure the depth of accumulated waste. - Include a provision for emergency removal and disposition of liquid waste in the event of an unusual storm event that may cause the waste storage structure to fill to capacity prematurely. - Include instructions as needed for ventilating confined spaces according to ASABE standard S607, Venting Manure Storages to Reduce Entry Risk. - Develop an emergency action plan for waste storage facilities where there is a potential for significant impact from breach or accidental release.
+Include site-specific provisions for emergency actions that will minimize these impacts. - Include a description of the routine maintenance needed for each component of the facility.
 Also include provisions for maintenance that may be needed as a result of waste removal or material deterioration.